Skip to content

 assemble classmethod

-Build a ready-to-run orchestrator from a list of worker agents.
+Build a ready-to-run orchestrator from a list of worker runners.

 Example::